borkdude/jet/doc/query.md

-# jet-lang: a query language you probably already know
+# jet-lang

+A Clojure-like query language for processing EDN.

 NOTE: This query language is work in progress.
 Consider it experimental, suited for exploratory programming, but not suited for production usage yet